Here are a few important tips I've put together from my experience over the years to ensure that we get the best photos on your wedding day. :)

 If you are unsure, feel free to ask me about your ceremony spot and I’d be happy to help!

-Also, during the ceremony make sure to slow down and take your time with everything for more photo opportunities, especially the processional, recessional, and the kiss (hold for at least 2 Mississippis!).
+During the ceremony make sure to slow down and take your time with everything for more photo opportunities, especially the processional, recessional, and the kiss (hold for at least 2 Mississippis!).

 While colored changing lights that your DJ provides might be fun for party time, they can ruin the romantic mood for your first dance and special dances.
 If you are having colorful or changing lights in general, I ask that they be turned off for the special dances, if possible.
 For party time, go crazy with them if you want!
 Also, for the special dances, try not to cut it too short so that we have more photo opportunities.
 Having the mother/son and father/daughter dances one at a time allows for more photo opportunities as well (around 2-3 minutes for each dance is a good amount of time!).
-Also, try not to have dim lighting during the special dances so that we can see your faces. :)
+Also, try not to have dim lighting during the special dances so that we can see your facial expressions. :)

 For the head table, I would try to make sure that there is nothing distracting or unappealing in the background.

 If you have lots of details (table settings, centerpieces, etc), please allow around 15 minutes for me to shoot these before the guests enter the area.

 Also, I would recommend starting events like the toasts after the bride & groom and guests have mostly finished eating because eating photos are usually not flattering. :) Also, if you tend to turn red from drinking, please wait to start drinking after the main events are finished!